 Course Credit Weight Length Prerequisite

 Physical Science with Spanish 1 1.0 Full Year 2 Science credits

-Support 1 1.0 Full Year 2 Science credits
+Support

 This course is ideal to introduce students to the physical science concepts of chemistry and physics taught by a Spanish speaking instructor.
 This course provides students with the basic science concepts needed to better understand the many science elective courses and may prepare them to take either Regents Physics or Regents Chemistry later in their high school career.
 Students will study chemistry topics which include physical and chemical changes, atomic structure, the periodic table, bonding, chemical reactions and nuclear reactions.
 Students will study Physics topics which include the nature of science, science and technology, describing motion and Newton's laws and the nature of energy.
 An opportunity also exists to explore heat and states of matter, work, power and simple machines.